CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 To configure optional settings, such as the PTP domain, priority, transport mode, DSCP, and timers, see {{<link url="#optional-configuration" text="Optional Configuration">}} below.

 {{%notice note%}}
-You can configure PTP with NVUE or by manually editing `/etc/cumulus/switchd.conf` file; NCLU configuration is not supported.
+You can configure PTP with NVUE or by manually editing `/etc/cumulus/switchd.conf` file.
+You cannot configure PTP with NCLU.
 {{%/notice%}}

 {{< tabs "TabID36 ">}}
 {{< tab "NVUE Commands ">}}

-The NVUE `nv set service PTP` commands require an instance number (1 in the example command below).
-This number is used for management purposes.
+The NVUE `nv set service PTP` commands require an instance number (1 in the example command below) for management purposes.

 ```
 cumulus@switch:~$ nv set service ptp 1 enable on